 - Directors need not be residents of a particular state.

 - Directors must be members of the National Autism Association.

 Section 4 – Chairperson of the Board of Directors:

 - The Board of Directors by majority vote, may elect any one of its members as Chairperson.
-The Chairperson shall serve a two-year term.
-Their board member six-year tenure limit will stop while they are chairman and will pick back up at the end of their Chairmanship.

 - Names for Chairmanship will be submitted two weeks prior to the vote.
 If more than two names are nominated, the names will be whittled down to two by a vote made by a Nomination Committee to be formed at that time by the Government Relations, Research and Membership/Chapter Development Committee Members.
 Once two nominees are determined, the entire board will vote.